 The Games Enterprise masters is aimed at those who wish to expand their existing skills and develop their practice within an environment that functions as a small development company, but who also wishes to tailor their learning to their own specialism.
 Using proven industry simulation techniques and collaborative practices, this course emulates team-based activity as used within the industry.

-As part of the gaming course you will develop a game project that has robust documentation, detailed business strategy and, of course, a game to be proud of.
+As part of the gaming master you will develop a game project that has robust documentation, detailed business strategy and, of course, a game to be proud of.
 See student and graduate work at our USW Games blog and follow us @USWgames

 The MA Games Enterprise course will push students to develop their practice as games developers - analytical, artistic, conceptual, design, entrepreneurial, reflective and technical areas are explored.
 The use of a wide range of software tools for development and project management is encouraged, which will also facilitate the capturing of developmental evidence for research and development journals and reflection.